How to Install Baseboards

 - Shoe moulding is another ornamental detail at the bottom of the baseboard.
 Although they are optional, they help complete the look.
 Shoe moulding is used when retrofitting or putting down new flooring.

 You will need a few other tools and supplies to install baseboards.
 The handiest tool is a miter saw.
 A miter saw will help you quickly and accurately cut trim.
 Most importantly, it makes quick work of cutting the corners on baseboard moulding.
 If an electric miter saw is not in your budget, you can rent one.
 A miter box is also a good, economical option.
-Another tool to help speed up the process is an eclectic brad nailer.
+Another tool to help speed up the process is a brad nailer.
 If you are not ready to invest in a set of power tools, see your local Home Depot’s tool rental for affordable options.
+You will also need a caulk gun, cartridges and wood glue.

 Preparing to Install Baseboards

 - Bring the boards into the room where you'll be installing them a few days before you start.
-This will help them acclimate to their new environment.
+This will help the material acclimate to the environment.

 - Measure and cut the baseboards for each wall.
 For the boards that meet outside corners, cut them a few inches longer than the wall to allow for miter cuts.